 Chimney sweeping looks the same as it did 100 years ago from a distance and almost nothing like it up close.
-The Mary Poppins brush-on-a-pole is still in the truck, but the modern shop spends most of its day on rotary power systems, HEPA vacuums, inspection cameras, and the few specialty tools that turn a $200 sweep into a $600 sweep-plus-camera-inspection-plus-nest-removal package.
+The Mary Poppins brush-on-a-pole is still in the truck, but the modern operation spends most of its day on rotary power systems, HEPA vacuums, inspection cameras, and the few specialty tools that turn a $200 sweep into a $600 sweep-plus-camera-inspection-plus-nest-removal package.
 Below are the 10 tools every working chimney sweep keeps in the truck, current brands worth buying, and one bonus pick most rookies skip.

 1. Rotary Power Sweeping System